 Apple vs the EU

-Big tech have been criticized for utilizing tax loopholes to deepen their own pockets.
+Big tech has been criticized for utilizing tax loopholes to deepen their own pockets.
 But in 2020, the EU’s Supreme Court of Justice overturned a 2016 ruling for Apple to pay over €13bn in taxes.
-Apple were accused of funneling revenue reports into Ireland (offering several tax benefits).
+Apple was accused of funnelling revenue reports into Ireland (offering several tax benefits).
 Dublin was also accused of offering illegal tax breaks.
 But both Apple & Ireland are walking away scot-free to the EU’s dismay.
 Dutch MEP Paul Tang called this new ruling “deeply unfair”.
-Despite Apple paying the most tax of any company in the world, dispute remains over Apple’s suspiciously low pre-tax profits and high costs.
+Despite Apple paying the most tax of any company in the world, the dispute remains over Apple’s suspiciously low pre-tax profits and high costs.

 Amazon vs Donald Trump

 The Bezos-owned Washington Post seldom wrote a glowing story about former President Trump.
 The Department of Defense was seeking $10bn worth of cloud computing infrastructure to support millions of military personnel.
 Amazon Web Services was the favourite for the deal due to their highly sophisticated systems.
 When Microsoft was awarded the contract, Bezos accused Trump of interfering with the selection process due to a personal vendetta.
 What sounds like a playground dispute of he-said-she-said has cost Amazon a potential fortune; US government spending on cloud computing is estimated to rise to $1tn.
 Despite an appeal from Amazon, Microsoft seems likely to keep a hold of the contract.